barrywe7/FlickrViewr/readme.md

  - Retrofit 2
  - Picasso
  - OkHttp 3
+ - RetroLamda (once Android Studio 2.4 is live this should not be necessary).
  - Android support library (design and cardview)

 ## Future Enhancements:
  - Allow ability to search for images by tag
  - Allow ability to order by date taken or date published